-His clinic in Denver, Colorado, incorporates a variety of regenerative approaches, drawing patients from all over the U.S. who are seeking innovative, non-surgical treatments.
+Regenexx is a U.S. company specializing in orthopedic applications of stem cells that was founded by Dr. Chris Centeno.
+Dr. Centeno is an international expert in regenerative medicine and the clinical use of mesenchymal stem cells (MSCs) in orthopedic applications.
+His Regenexx clinic in Denver, Colorado, incorporates a variety of regenerative approaches, drawing patients from all over the U.S. who are seeking innovative, non-surgical treatments.

-Importantly, he is also visionary behind the revolutionary Regenexx® technology, a procedure which involves extracting a small bone marrow sample through a needle and a blood draw from a vein in your arm.
+As the visionary behind the revolutionary Regenexx® technology, he pioneered a procedure that involves extracting a small bone marrow sample through a needle and a blood draw from a vein in your arm.
 These samples are then processed in a laboratory and the cells it contains injected into the area needing repair, with the goal of delivering large numbers of stem cells to the injured area.

 In addition to being the President/CEO of BioInformant, the first and only market research firm specializing in the stem cell industry, I am also patient of the Regenexx procedure.
 I attempted two surgeries on different continents to treat an orthopedic injury that I sustained while competing as an international rugby player.
 While neither of these operations were able to address the underlying damage, the Regenexx® treatment gave me a less invasive option and full rehabilitation.

-On a professional level, I watched first-hand as the Regenexx technology has bought stem cell therapy into the mainstream.
-Therefore, it was a significant honor to get to do this question and answer interview with Dr. Centeno.
-Enjoy!
+On a professional level, I have watched first-hand as the Regenexx technology has bought stem cell therapy into the mainstream.
+For this reason, it was a significant honor to get to do this interview with Dr. Centeno.

 Cade Hildreth: How did you get started with regenerative medicine and the Regenexx® procedure in particular?